-- Facilitate convenient genetic testing, performed through an at-home saliva sample collection
+- Facilitate convenient genetic testing, performed through an at-home buccal swab collection

-- A saliva collection kit will be sent to the participant’s home.
-The participant will provide a saliva sample and then send it to Blueprint Genetics laboratory for testing.
+- A buccal swab collection kit will be sent to the participant’s home.
+The participant will swab the inside of their mouth (cheek) and then send it to Blueprint Genetics laboratory for testing.

 - Review the results